Employee Stock Options Fact Sheet

 Broad-based options remain the norm in high-technology companies and have become more widely used in other industries as well.
 Larger, publicly traded companies such as Starbucks, Southwest Airlines, and Cisco now give stock options to most or all of their employees.
 Many non-high tech, closely held companies are joining the ranks as well.

-As of 2010, the NCEO eliminated that nine million employees held stock options, plus probably several hundred thousand employees who have other forms of individual equity.
+As of 2014, the General Social Survey estimated that 7.2 employees held stock options, plus probably several hundred thousand employees who have other forms of individual equity.
 That is down from its peak in 2001, however, when the number was about 30% higher.
 The decline came largely as a result of changes in accounting rules and increased shareholder pressure to reduce dilution from equity awards in public companies.

 Stock option plans can be a flexible way for companies to share ownership with employees, reward them for performance, and attract and retain a motivated staff.
 For growth-oriented smaller companies, options are a great way to preserve cash while giving employees a piece of future growth.
 They also make sense for public firms whose benefit plans are well established, but who want to include employees in ownership.
 The dilutive effect of options, even when granted to most employees, is typically very small and can be offset by their potential productivity and employee retention benefits.